Reviewing and reporting for the STAR programme

 Reporting to the board of trustees

 At least once a year the principal (and coordinator) should report to the board.
-The report should focus on how the activity achieved the outcomes set in the annual targets and the STAR policy.
+The report should focus on how the activity achieved the outcomes set in the action plan (see below) and the STAR policy.

 - address the key outcomes

-- include information about the students who participated in the programme, like:
+- include appropriate information about students who participated in the programme, like

 - gender and ethnicity

 - comment on trends, risks or issues that are emerging